OliverS18/WiseBuyer/README.md

 - Current support *Taobao.com*/*Tmall.com* only.

 - WiseBuyer is still under development.
-Since the coupon element is not shown up on *Taobao.com* during current development, WiseBuyer is not guaranteed to acquire correct platform coupons.
-The issue will be fixed during the upcoming 12.12.
+~~Since the coupon element is not shown up on *Taobao.com* during current development, WiseBuyer is not guaranteed to acquire correct platform coupons.
+The issue will be fixed during the upcoming 12.12.~~
+WiseBuyer is now able to acquire 12.12 coupons.
+See **branch 12.12**.

 # TODO

-- [ ] Check the coupon element when it is exposed during 12.12
+- [x] Check the coupon element when it is exposed during 12.12
 - [ ] Develop GUI
 - [ ] Code optimization
 - [ ] Support Chinese
 - [ ] Support Windows & test on Linux
+- [ ] Take postage cost into account

 Welcome pull request.